metrica-sports/codeball/docs/examples/example-pattern.md

-As an example, the below code defines a patttern that will look for all passes into the opponents box.
+As an example, the below code defines a pattern that will look for all passes into the opponents box.
 Moreover to be imported into Metrica Play, it will add an arrow and a 2s pause in the video at the moment of the pass, and will add an arrow to the 2D field indicating start and end position of the pass.

 ```python
 class PassesIntoTheBox(Pattern):